Nashville-Public-Library/bedework-docs/docs/add-events/description.md

 ---

 # Description
-Entries that do not meet these criteria will be rewritten.
-Whenever possible, use titles and descriptions from past events in the web calendar.
+Entries that do not meet these criteria will be revised or returned for editing.
+Whenever possible, use descriptions from past calendar entries.

 ## Order of Details